stackforge/fuel-docs/pages/user-guide/initialize-fuel/0400-pxe-config.rst

 .. warning::
   Do not use docker0 bridge as PXE interface!

-* Static Pool Range - Here you may define Static Pool Start and End IP addresses These addresses should be located inside the CIDR, configured for the currently selected NIC.
 * DHCP Pool for node discovering - Here you may define DHCP Pool Start and End IP addresses.
 These addresses should be located inside the CIDR, configured for the currently selected NIC.
 DHCP Pool range should not overlap with